rosiemin/Contraceptive_Product_Forecast/README.md

 [Back to Top](#Table-of-Contents)

 ### Holt-Winters:
-I wanted to try out the Holt-Winters forecasting also
+I wanted to try out the Holt-Winters forecasting also because this can apply three different smoothing functions to the model.
+This is another model that is used for forecasting seasonality, especially some sort of repeating period over time.
+Unfortunately this model did not perform well with my data, because the periodicity piece in my data didn't really exist and therefore couldn't predict a well.

 ![](images/holt-winters.png)